Mohamed-Elgouhary/RoboRacer-Configure-Jetson-and-Peripherals/README.md

 ![image](https://github.com/user-attachments/assets/0187970b-9f75-4848-8249-16798c552291)
 <p align="center">Target selection window.</strong></p>

 10. Click “Flash!” (or similar for your software).
-This process will take some time and is mainly depending on the speed write speed of your microSD card (20+ minutes).
+This process will take some time and is mainly dependent on the write speed of your microSD card (20+ minutes).

 ![image](https://github.com/user-attachments/assets/5f4772fe-c903-4047-a68d-ec37f3fec4c0)
 <p align="center">Flashing process.</strong></p>

 11. Once the flashing process is complete, verify that any activity lights on your SD card reader/writer are no longer blinking.
-Properly un-mount/eject the microSD card before physically removing it from the reader/writer.
+Properly unmount/eject the microSD card before physically removing it from the reader/writer.
-12. Now its time to bring the software on the NVIDIA Jetson NX.
+12. Now it's time to install the software on the NVIDIA Jetson NX.
 Insert the flashed microSD card into the NVIDIA Jetson Xavier NX module with the label facing up.
-Push the microSD card all the way in until it locks into place with a small click.
+Push the microSD card in until it locks into place with a small click.
 The edge of the microSD card should be flush with the PCB of the NVIDIA Jetson Xavier NX module and carrier board.

 ![image](https://github.com/user-attachments/assets/0328444e-1031-4b8a-ba06-4b7784413ebd)
 <p align="center"><strong>Insert SD card.</strong></p>